-FIND (channel [,I/O-opts]) [variable-list] [,IOL=line-ref] FIND RECORD ( channel [,I/O-o pts]) string-variable

-channel is an integer in the range of 0 to 32764 indicating the channel of an OPEN file.

-I/O onto is one or more of the following specifiers:

-I/O-opts is one of more of the following specifiers.

-Record IND=numeric-value

-KEY=string-value

-SRT=sort-name

-Branching ERR=line-ref

-DOM=line-ref

-END=line-ref

-Miscellaneous TBL=line-ref

-Miscellaneous ERC=error-code

-Enter this tout

-variable-list variable-list is a list of numeric and/or string variables that receive values from the

-record.

-line-ref number or label containing an IOLIST that defines a

-OL= option may be used by itself or together with a

-omma preceding IOL= is used only when a variable

-precedes IOL=), or the program line number or label to branch to if the

-specified error occurs.

-string-variable is the name of a string variable that receives the entire record as data.

-O
+FIND (channel [,I/O-opts]) [variable-list] [,IOL=line-ref] FIND RECORD (channel [,I/O-opts]) string-variable channel is an integer in the range of 0 to 32764 indicating the channel of an OPEN file.
+I/O-opts is one or more of the following specifiers: Record IND=numeric-value KEY=string-value SRT=sort-name Branching ERR=line-ref DOM=line-ref END=line-ref Miscellaneous TBL=line-ref ERC=error-code variable-list is a list of numeric and/or string variables that receive values from the record. line-ref is a program line number or label containing an IOLIST that defines a variable list (the IOL= option may be used by itself or together with a variable list; the comma preceding IOL= is used only when a variable precedes IOL=), or the program line number or label to branch to if the specified error occurs. string-variable is the name of a string variable that receives the entire record as data.